thoughtspot/thoughtspot.github.io/_admin/setup/work-with-ts-support.md

 session, and then disable it again.
 Before doing this procedure, make sure your company's security policies allow reverse tunneling.

-{% include note.html content="Before you set up a reverse tunnel, open port `22`
+{% include note.html content="Before you set up a reverse tunnel, open port <code>22</code>
-in your firewall outgoing rules to whitelist `tunnelrelay.thoughtspot.com`." %}
+in your firewall outgoing rules to add <code>tunnelrelay.thoughtspot.com</code> to your list of allowed domains." %}

 {: id="remote-support-tscli"}
 ## Using remote support with tscli